FAQs

 -

 The proposals for Light Valley Solar include areas of land north and west of Selby in North Yorkshire.
-The project comprises five site panel areas, located in rural areas between Monk Fryston, Hambleton and Escrick.
+The project comprises seven site panel areas, located in rural areas between Monk Fryston, South Milford, Hambleton and Escrick.
 A 500 MWac grid connection to the transmission network has been secured at National Grid’s Monk Fryston substation.

 -